Pantrypoints Pantrypoints

 The Simple Wealth Of Nations, Book 5

 An investment point can be offered in lieu of a money payment when cash is short.
-The owner of the point, called a benefactor, can then claim whatever the points represent when the investee is back to productivity.
+The recipient of the point, called a benefactor, can then claim whatever the points represent when the investee is back to productivity.

 In this way, the economy can restart and continue even without cash.